NYMEX Crude Oil Futures and Crude Oil

 opportunities are offered through options on the crude oil future contract;

-and crude oil future contracts or gasoline futures
+contracts vs. crude oil future contracts or unleaded

 contract may be the most important energy future contract in the world.